Buy Property in Nerja

 Nerja is the noble pearl of the Costa del Sol — a town that has kept its Spanish soul.
 Prices are still relatively affordable compared with Marbella, and demand is rising.
 Homes with sea views and close proximity to the beach are the most popular.

-The market in Nerja has seen growing interest from foreign buyers in recent years, particularly from Scandinavia, the UK and Germany.
-That means healthy demand, but also that the most attractive homes in the best areas often sell quickly — it pays to have your financing and documentation in order before you start looking.
+The market for property in Nerja has seen growing interest from foreign buyers in recent years, particularly from Scandinavia, the UK and Germany.
+That means healthy demand, but also that the most attractive homes in the best areas often sell quickly — it pays to have your financing and documentation in order before you start looking at property for sale in Nerja.

 Price levels in Nerja naturally vary depending on location, condition and views, but as a general guideline an apartment can be expected to cost 150,000-280,000 EUR, while a house typically falls in the range of 220,000-420,000 EUR.
 Villas with a pool and private plot start from 400,000-800,000 EUR, depending on size and distance to the coast.

-On top of the purchase price itself, you should budget for extra costs of around 10-13% for the property transfer tax (ITP at 7% in Andalusia for resale property), notary fees, land registry fees and legal fees.
-For new-build property, VAT (IVA) of 10% is paid instead.
+On top of the purchase price itself, you should budget for extra costs for the property transfer tax (ITP at 7% in Andalusia for resale property), notary fees, land registry fees and legal fees.
+For new-build property, VAT (IVA) at 10% is paid instead.

 The process of buying property in Nerja follows the same basic steps as the rest of Spain: you need an NIE tax number, a Spanish bank account and an independent lawyer to check the property before you sign anything at all.